Shibboleth: Examples

-In Australia and New Zealand, the words "fish and chips" are often used to highlight the difference in each country's short-i vowel sound [ɪ] and asking someone to say the phrase can identify which country they are from.
-Australian English has a higher forward sound [i], close to the y in happy and city, while New Zealand English has a lower backward sound [ɘ], a slightly higher version of the a in about and comma.
-Thus, New Zealanders hear Australians say "feesh and cheeps", while Australians hear New Zealanders say "fush and chups".
-A long drawn out pronunciation of the names of the cities Brisbane and Melbourne rather than the typically Australian rapid "bun" ending is a common way for someone to be exposed as new to the country.
-Within Australia, what someone calls "devon", or how they name the size of beer glasses can often pinpoint what state they are from, as both of these have varied names across the country.
+In Australia and New Zealand, the words "fish and chips" are often used to highlight the difference in each country's short-i vowel sound [ɪ], and asking someone to say the phrase can identify which country they are from.
+Australian English has a higher forward sound [i], close to the y in "happy" and "city", while New Zealand English has a lower backward sound [ɘ], a slightly higher version of the a in about and comma.
+New Zealanders hear Australians say "feesh and cheeps," while Australians hear New Zealanders say "fush and chups."
+A long, drawn-out pronunciation of the names of the cities Brisbane and Melbourne, rather than the words ending in the typically Australian quickly spoken -bun, is a common way for someone to be exposed as new to the country.
+Within Australia, what someone calls a "Devon," or how they name the sizes of beer glasses, can often pinpoint what state they are from, since the nomenclature of both varies across the country.

-In Canada, the name of Canada's second largest city, Montreal, is pronounced /ˌmʌntriˈɔːl/ by English-speaking locals.
-This contrasts with the typical American pronunciation of the city as /ˌmɒntriˈɔːl/.
+In Canada, the name of Canada's second-largest city, Montreal, is pronounced /ˌmʌntriˈɔːl/ by English-speaking locals.
+This contrasts with the typical U.S. pronunciation of the city as /ˌmɒntriˈɔːl/.

-In the United States, the name of the state Nevada comes from the Spanish nevada /es/, meaning 'snow-covered'.
-Nevadans pronounce the second syllable with the "a" as in "trap" (/nɪˈvædə/) while some people from outside of the state can pronounce it with the "a" as in "palm" (/nɪˈvɑːdə/).
+In the United States, the name of the state Nevada comes from the Spanish nevada /es/, meaning "snow-covered".
+Nevadans pronounce the second syllable with the a as in trap (/nɪˈvædə/), while some people from outside of the state pronounce it with the a as in palm (/nɪˈvɑːdə/).
 Although many Americans interpret the latter back vowel as being closer to the Spanish pronunciation, it is not the pronunciation used by Nevadans.
-Likewise, the same test can be used to identify someone unfamiliar with southwest Missouri, as the city of Nevada, Missouri is pronounced with the "a" as in "cape" (/nɪˈveɪdə/).
+Likewise, the same test can be used to identify someone unfamiliar with southwest Missouri, as the city of Nevada, Missouri is pronounced with the a as in cape (/nɪˈveɪdə/).